Wolox/pagination-node/README.md

 * `limit`: 25

 ### Modifying default params
-If you wanted to stablish different option values as defaults all you have to do is set the needed value to the corresponding option like this:
+If you want to stablish different option values as defaults all you have to do is set the needed value to the corresponding option like this:
 ```js
 nodePagination.defaultLimit = NEW_LIMIT;
 nodePagination.defaultPage = NEW_PAGE;
 ```
-It's recommended to do this on a setup/startup step of the applicacion that requires the tool, for example requiring it and changing its default values in a script that runs before a controller rendering the result using the tool itself.
+It's recommended to do this on a setup/startup step of the applicacion that requires the tool, for example requiring it and changing its default values in a script or middleware that runs before the controller action that render the result using pagination-node